 In summary, the best way for a new artist or group to proceed is to choose as unique a name as you can think of, do a comprehensive search to be sure that it is uniquely your own, and then file an application for Federal trademark registration.
 Most importantly, remember that trademark rights are based on use so once you choose a name - use it or loose it!

-Wallace Collins is an entertainment and intellectual property lawyer with more than 30 years of experience based in
+Wallace Collins is an entertainment and intellectual property lawyer based in

 New York.
-He was a recording artist for Epic Records before receiving his law degree from .
-Tel: (212) 661-3656; www.wallacecollins.com Fordham Law School
+He was a recording artist for Epic Records before receiving his law degree from . www.wallacecollins.com Fordham Law School